Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 **Definition**: a **homeomorhpism** between topological spaces $(X,\tau_X)$ and $(Y,\tau_Y)$ is an inversible continuous function $f:X\rightarrow Y$ such that $\inv{f}:Y\rightarrow X$ is also continuous.

 If two spaces are homeomorphic, they're seen as equivalent by topology.
+JUST DIFFERENT NAMES

 EXS (ALGNS OBVIOS, BURACOS)

+## Manifolds

+MANIFOLDS, NON-MANIFOLDS

+Now,

+Why?
+Doenst depend on R^n at all, despite our descriptions above Easy to think of low-dim examples, but what about manifolds of abstract, high-dimensional objects?
+Give exs.
+Then thinking of R^n is superfluus.
+Whitney, RP^2 soon.

 ## Homotopy